tighebi/tighes_arcade/LEADERBOARD_SETUP.md

 1. Open your game in a web browser
 2. Play a game (Snake, Breakout, Flappy Bird, or 2048) and get a score
-3. When the game ends, you should see an input field for your initials (Snake game only for now)
+3. When you achieve a high score, you'll be prompted to enter your username
-4. Enter your initials (up to 3 letters) and click "Submit Score"
+4. Enter your username (up to 50 characters) and click "Submit Score"
+5. Your score will be automatically submitted to the global leaderboard
-5. Click on the "Global Leaderboard" tab to see your score (top 3 scores per game)
+6. Click on the "Global Leaderboard" tab to see your score (top 3 scores per game)
-6. The leaderboard shows the top 3 scores for each game mode
+7. The leaderboard shows the top 3 scores for each game mode with full usernames

 ## Troubleshooting